Mayo county ladies' football team: League

 For the 2023 Ladies' National Football League season Division 1A and 1B were merged to create a single Division 1 consisting of 8 teams and 7 rounds.
 The teams in Division 1 were Mayo, Cork, Donegal, Dublin, Galway, Kerry, Meath and Waterford, with the top two placed teams playing in the Division 1 final.

-Mayo began their campaign with a round 1 clash against Cork on the 22nd of January at the Connacht Centre of Excellence in Bekan.
+Mayo began their campaign with a round 1 clash against Cork on 22 January at the Connacht Centre of Excellence in Bekan.
 Cork had the better start to the game and only for a great save by goalkeeper Laura Brennan Mayo would've been down a goal in the first two minutes.
-Despite this Cork dominated the early part of the game and after 15 minutes the score was Cork 0-4 to Mayo's no score.
-Mayo registered their first score in the 19th minute with a point from Tara Needham, but a goal and several extra points from Cork led to a half-time score line of 1-06 to 0-2.
+Despite this Cork dominated the early part of the game and after 15 minutes the score was Cork 0–4 to Mayo's no score.
+Mayo registered their first score in the 19th minute with a point from Tara Needham, but a goal and several extra points from Cork led to a half-time score line of 1–06 to 0–2.
 In the second half Cork continued where they had left off scoring two early points, but Mayo responded with a purple patch and points from Shauna Howley and Lisa Cafferky to leave them trailing by 5 points after 45 mins.
 Mayo continued to reduce the deficit and with 3 minutes to go they trailed by just two points.
-Despite the second half resurgence from Mayo Cork managed to get a goal in the final minutes of the game, leading to a round 1 defeat for Mayo and a final score-line of 2-11 to 0-12.
+Despite the second half resurgence from Mayo Cork managed to get a goal in the final minutes of the game, leading to a round 1 defeat for Mayo and a final score-line of 2–11 to 0–12.